Bartek-wki/CakeShop/README.md

 - Redux-Thunk to handle communication with the application backend API,
 - Axios to query the API.

-Express, MongoDB and Mongoose were used to create the backend.
+Express, MongoDB and Mongoose were used to create the back end.

-The backend of the application plays the role of:
+The back end of the application plays the role of:

 - static file server to serve the frontend,
 - API for frontend-backend communication,
 - performing database operations.

-The backend API allows for:
+The back end API allows for:

 - get basic information about all products,
 - get all information about a single product,